The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Prospect of Experimental Implementations

 \section{Prospect of Experimental Implementations}

-Since our model for $n$-DTC only contains Z-Z interactions and Heisenberg interactions, it can be easily implemented on current noisy quantum computers, such as on superconducting qubits, ion traps, and Rydberg atom systems.
-Although the power-law terms of $H_{\rm int}$ in our simulation require long-range couplings, which is relatively hard to implement in many systems such as superconducting qubits, one can choose short-range interaction instead.
-For example, one can randomly choose $J_{ij}$'s uniformly from some distribution for $|i-j|\leq 2n$ and set $J_{ij}=0$ for $|i-j| > 2n$, and this is sufficient to break the degeneracies as well.
-In addition, one can also replace the $\hat{\sigma_i }\cdot \hat{\sigma}_{i+1} $ with $\sigma^x_i\sigma^x_{i+1}+\sigma^y_i\sigma^y_{i+1}$ to further reduce the circuit depth.
-Since $\sigma^x_i\sigma^x_{i+1}+\sigma^y_i\sigma^y_{i+1}$ can be transformed to hopping terms by the Jordan-Wigner transformation, the model can also be realized on NMR systems.
+Since our model for $n$-DTC and ST-DTC only contains Z-Z interactions and Heisenberg interactions, it can be easily implemented on current noisy quantum computers, such as on superconducting qubits, ion traps, and perhaps Rydberg atom systems.
+Although the power-law terms of $H_{\rm int}$ in our simulation require long-range couplings, which are relatively hard to implement in many systems such as superconducting qubits, one can choose short-range interactions instead.
+For example, one can randomly choose $J_{ij}$'s independently from some distribution for $|i-j|\leq 2n$ and set $J_{ij}=0$ for $|i-j| > 2n$, and this is sufficient to break the degeneracies as well.
+In addition, one can also replace the $\hat{\bm{\sigma}}_i \cdot \hat{\bm{\sigma}}_{i+1} $ with $\sigma^x_i\sigma^x_{i+1}+\sigma^y_i\sigma^y_{i+1}$ to further reduce the circuit depth.
+Since $\sigma^x_i\sigma^x_{i+1}+\sigma^y_i\sigma^y_{i+1}$ can be obtained from the dipolar couplings in NMR systems, the model can also be potentially realized on NMR systems \cite{rovny2018observation,stasiuk2023observation}.

+While simulating ST-DTCs is feasible for current noisy quantum computers, it is hard for classical computers.
+Ordinary methods such as exact diagonalization suffer from exponentially growing complexity.
+Other efficient numerical methods, such as matrix product state~\cite{vidal2004efficient,verstraete2008matrix}, are not able to accurately simulate the dynamics of large-scale ST-DTC even for short-time evolution, due to the rapid entanglement growth from the subspace thermalization in the ST-DTC.
+Therefore, experimental realization of ST-DTCs can explore their large-scale behavior beyond classical simulations.

 In our perturbative analysis, with strength $\lambda$ perturbations, the $2\pi/n$ quasi-energy gaps are perturbed at $\Delta^{(n)}\sim O(\lambda^{L/n})$.
 On the other hand, the average quasi-energy gap $\Delta^{(0)}$ scales like $O(\frac{1}{2^L})$.
 To maintain a time-crystalline phase, a rough bound~\cite{von2016absolute} for the perturbation strength $\lambda$ is $\Delta^{(n)} \lesssim \Delta^{(0)}$, which leads to $\lambda \lesssim \frac{1}{2^n}$.
+This is also consistent with our theoretical bound in Eq.~\eqref{eq:lambdaBound}.
 Thus, larger-$n$ DTCs are less robust and harder to implement.
-In addition, the noise is usually not $T$-periodic in open system coupling to environments.
+In addition, the noise is usually not $T$-periodic in open systems coupling to environments.
 As $n$-DTCs are likely unstable against non-periodic noise, this gives further challenges to realize a stable $n$-DTC in experiments, but these are beyond the scope of this work.